-Oklahoma City is brought to life each year during the Red Earth Native American Cultural Festival, when more than 1,200 American Indian dancers and visual artists gather to celebrate their renowned art and culture.
+The Grand Casino Hotel & Resort in Shawnee is brought to life during the Red Earth Native American Cultural Festival, when more than 1,200 American Indian dancers and visual artists gather to celebrate their renowned art and culture.

-The Red Earth Festival, a three-day cultural event that reverberates with the beat of Native American drums, song and dance, takes over the streets of downtown Oklahoma City each year in early June.
+The Red Earth Native American Cultural Festival, a two-day cultural event that reverberates with the beat of Native American drums, song and dance, takes place in the Grand Casino Hotel & Resort in Shawnee during mid-June.
 Celebrated as a unique and sacred event, as well as a cornerstone festival on the Oklahoma event calendar, visitors to Red Earth are rewarded with a heart-stopping glance into the world of deeply held American Indian traditions and the collective spirit of celebration.

-After the parade, follow the crowds into the nearby Cox Convention Center to enter Red Earth’s center stage.
-Inside, dancers of all ages and nations gather in the main arena waiting to showcase the originality and skill associated with each tribe’s style of dance.
+Join thousands of visitors to Red Earth to witness dancers of all ages and nations gathering in the main arena waitng to showcase the originality and skill associated with each tribe’s style of dance.
 Take a seat in the stands and take in the view: women are garbed in everything from apron dresses with beaded collars to intricate bell dresses, while men’s attire varies from basic loincloths to colorful outerwear complete with feather headdresses and bustles.
 As impressive as the clothing is, the sound made from each individual strand of bells, beads and shells carries itself effortlessly throughout the arena.

 In addition to the masters of dance presenting art in motion, over 200 masters in basketry, beadwork, jewelry, fiber works, pottery, sculpture and two-dimensional art in various media transform sections of the Cox Convention Center into a living museum.
 Visitors to Red Earth are invited to browse rows upon rows of artwork created or inspired by Native Americans including paintings, animal hides and unique home decorations.
 The center of the art market is anchored by a towering teepee surrounded by a children’s arts and crafts area.